 I have an Oberheim Polyphonic, one of the first polyphonic synths.
 When you press one key, it plays a different key, and you have to tune all the keys to each other.
 It’s complicated, trust me.
 I’ve tried explaining it to people….but the sound is amazing.
 The serial number on it is 001, and supposedly it was made for Stevie Wonder.
-I can’t be 100% sure, but I’d like to think it was, haha.
+I can’t be 100% sure, but I’d like to think it was (laughs).

-We’ve got the Farfisa SyntOrchestra.
+There’s also the Farfisa SyntOrchestra.
 It has a very fizzy sound, and it’s the only synth Farfisa made.

 Are there any synths that you’d recommend for people on a budget that are looking to transition from the digital world to the analog one?

 The Arturia Minibrute is great.
 Alternatively, if you can afford it, an MS-20 with a Memory Man will give you a lot.
 The MS-20 is a great synth to learn from.
-When you turn on certain synths, they start going “wub wub wub wub” and don’t stop for half a day.
+When you turn on certain synths, they start going “wub wub wub” and don’t stop for half a day.
 You don’t want to start with any of that stuff.
 The MS-20 is great as a starter synth.

-This has been a great interview.
 Thanks for having me over Pablo.
 Anything coming up for you this year that you wanna talk about?